-If you sat through some of the performances and looked at the final results, you would agree that there are ‘low’ distinctions and ‘high’ distinctions.
-The low distinctions are undoubtably encouraged by the results which is probably what MOE is trying achieving – a more wholesome SYF that is more encouraging and less competitive.
-The high distinctions might feel a little hard done by to share the distinction accolades with others with significant difference in standard.
-But the low distinctions represents are the majority and the end result does feel more harmonious and inclusive.
+If you had sat through some of the performances and saw the results, you would agree that there are “low” distinctions and “high” distinctions.
+The schools that achieved low distinctions were undoubtably encouraged by the results which probably was what MOE had been trying to achieve – a wholesome SYF experience that was encouraging and less competitive.
+The schools that achieved high distinctions might have felt a little hard done to share the distinction accolades with others with significant differences in standard.
+However, the low distinctions were the majority and the end results felt more harmonious and inclusive.

 14. Showcase of talents behind closed doors

-SYF is an opportunity for schools to showcase their talents, but currently it is to a limited audience only.
-Only a handful of people like the judges, some instructors of their respective schools, and people who took leave, get to witness the hard work by the students.
-Perhaps the video recordings of all the performances can be made available to the public for viewing at a website.
-In this way, the efforts of all the participating schools can be heard by a wider audience besides having their grading.
+SYF is an opportunity for schools to showcase their talents, but currently, it is to a limited audience only.
+Only a handful of people like the judges, instructors of their respective schools, and some others, got to witness the hard work from the students.
+Perhaps the video recordings of all the performances could be made available for public viewing at a website.
+This way, the efforts of all the participating schools can be heard by a wider audience other than just the SYF adjudicators.

 15. Importance of SYF for Chinese orchestra Singapore

-SYF is still very important to the development of the Chinese orchestra in Singapore.
-With this showcase in place, you get new blood on board, and existing students and instructors have something to work towards.
-It is from this pool where you discover the next generation of movers and shakers in the Chinese orchestra scene.
+SYF is still important to the wwwelopment of Chinese Orchestra in Singapore.
+With this showcase in place, you get new blood on board.
+Thus, existing students and instructors have something to work towards.
+It is from this pool where you discover the next generation of movers and shakers in the Chinese Orchestra scene.

-Finally, congratulations to all schools, students, conductors, instructors and teachers in charge who got what they aimed for, and congratulations to CCA staff for another successful SYF Chinese orchestra.
+Finally, congratulations to all schools, students, conductors, instructors and teachers-in-charge who got what they aimed for, and congratulations to SYF staff for another successful SYF Chinese Orchestra.